Soweto shows off an authentic history which tells the story of the Apartheid era.

-There is always a place to party on Soweto.
+There is always a place to party in Soweto.
 Whether you are looking for a simple laid back environment in the ghetto, a club or bar, a social night market, a township shebeen, or even literally hanging at the Orlando Towers; there’s a place to suit your mood and lifestyle.

 You can also check out the recently introduced Soweto Street Culture Festival on Vilakazi Street, the annual Soweto Wine Festival, The Locrate Market, the famous Fashion Week or even the Soweto Market – there’s something to keep the whole family entertained.

 Being such an iconic township and a city on its own, Soweto is a major point of interest independently.
-If you haven’t yet made your way down there and soaked in the culture, vibe, traditions and history… best you do so soon.
+If you haven’t yet made your way down there and soaked up the culture, vibe, traditions and history… best you do so soon.
 You don’t know what you’re missing!

 Have you been here?
 Share with your thoughts and views with us below.